mailru/graphite-nginx-module/README.md

 * Aggregation of location, server or http metrics
 * Calculation of percentiles
-* Sending data to Grahpite over UDP or TCP in non-blocking way
+* Sending data to Graphite over UDP or TCP in non-blocking way
 * Sending custom metrics from lua

 Version